spacez320/eudaimonia.io/_posts/2018-6-17-zero-knowledge-passwords.md

 using this strategy.

-> Most websites will introduce limits that artificially slow down password guessing and prevent this type of attack, but I think it's good to not fully rely on assumptions of security.
+> Most websites will introduce limits that artificially slow down password guessing and prevent this type of attack, but it's still the case that the complexity of your password directly correlates with the time and energy needed to figure it out.

 So what happens if we make it longer?
 If we add three more characters, this increases to *two minutes*; a nearly 10000x order of magnitude increase, but